 Affordable Property

-Compared to many parts of the UK, purchasing a property in France can be much more affordable than in the UK, especially outside of major towns and cities.
+Compared to many parts of the UK, purchasing a property in France can be much more affordable, especially outside of major towns and cities.
+The average house price in France is approximately £220,000, compared to £290,000 in the UK.
+In rural regions like Limousin or Auvergne, habitable properties can be found for under £100,000.
 Homes in rural regions are often much more spacious and come with larger plots of land, all at a fraction of what you would pay for the equivalent in the UK.

 Proximity to the UK